boostsecurityio-examples/get-sbom-as-csv/README.md

 # SBOM as CSV

-Export an SBOM from a BoostSecurity project as a CSV file.
+Export an SBOM from a BoostSecurityio project as a CSV file.

 1. [Acquire a Boost API Token](https://app.boostsecurity.io/settings?tab=Application+Keys) and assign it to the following environment variable: `BOOST_API_TOKEN`